-What is Engine Power and Torque?
+What are Engine Power and Torque?

 Power– How rapidly work is accomplished.

-Engine Power Efficiency – refers to the relationship between the total energy contained in the fuel, and the amount of energy required for it to perform.
+Engine Power Efficiency – refers to the relationship between the total energy contained in the fuel and the amount of energy required for it to perform.

 What Causes Poor Engine Performance?